dz-ai/Antonia-Illustrations/README.md

 The application is deployed on Render.com.
 Images are uploaded to ImageKit.io, while image categories and descriptions are saved on the Node.js server in a JSON file and backed up in the database.
 An ID reference is saved to facilitate correlation between the server and the ImageKit.io service.

+## Deployment
+This application has been deployed on an AWS EC2 instance.